Iraneus/betamedneed/_services/card.md

 Some of the main advantages of the MedNeed Card include;

-1. Easy payments
+1. Easy payments.
-2. Cashback rewards
+2. Cashback rewards.
-3. Easier access to credit
+3. Easier access to credit.
-4. Monthly interest on savings
+4. Monthly interest on savings.
+5. Available for use online and offline.
+6. Organize and budget your procurements.
+7. Set your daily, weekly and monthly spend limits.
+8. Easily monitor and plan your transactions from anywhere.

-Contact MedNeed support to request.
+Contact MedNeed support to make request.